Basic feasible solution

 In the theory of linear programming, a basic feasible solution (BFS) is a solution with a minimal set of non-zero variables.
-Geometrically, each BFS corresponds to a corner of the polyhedron of feasible solutions.
+Geometrically, each BFS corresponds to a vertex of the polyhedron of feasible solutions.
 If there exists an optimal solution, then there exists an optimal BFS.
 Hence, to find an optimal solution, it is sufficient to consider the BFS-s.
-This fact is used by the simplex algorithm, which essentially travels from some BFS to another until an optimal one is found.
+This fact is used by the simplex algorithm, which essentially travels from one BFS to another until an optimal solution is found.

 Definitions

 Preliminaries: equational form with linearly-independent rows

 For the definitions below, we first present the linear program in the so-called equational form: